BorisMolch/pfrontend-temp/content/works/jellyfish.md

 image3: "/uploads/jelly5.jpg"
 section3: FEATURES
 title3: Bespoke technology for rich immersion
+text3: |-
-text3: "Our tailor-made synthesizers are driven by real-time voice analysis of the singer, measuring pitch, amplitude, and even nuances like tonality and phrasing.
-  These sonic inputs transform a wide gamut of immersive parameters - the surrounding soundscape, harmonic and rhythmic details, colors, animation, and spatial qualities.\n\n# Real-time voice analyzer\n\n* **Spatial Audio**\n\n \n\n \n\n* **Synestesis**\n\nOur system to \"sing colors\" attributes a different color to each note on the scale, allowing the singer to visualize her voice and control her tone.\n\n* **Synchronized Tempo clock**\n\nRhythmic elements are synchronized across all the headsets encouraging some togetherness to the choir of player. "
+  Our tailor-made synthesizers are driven by real-time voice analysis of the singer, measuring pitch, amplitude, and even nuances like tonality and phrasing.
+These sonic inputs transform a wide gamut of immersive parameters - the surrounding soundscape, harmonic and rhythmic details, colors, animation, and spatial qualities.

+  # Real-time voice analyzer

+  * **Spatial Audio**

+  * **Synesthesia**

+  Drawing on a rich history of color/pitch synesthesia (and composers like Scriabin), each scale tone produces a distinct color, so a singer can visualize and control their tone as they vocalize.

+  * **Synchronized clock**

+  Rhythms are synced with one another at a shared tempo, strengthening the collective feeling of participation.
+With the soundscape pulsing away in time, multiplayer participants feel togetherness as they would in an experienced musical ensemble.
 image4: "/uploads/mayasing.jpg"
 section4: EXHIBITION FORMATS
-title4: A great piece for public spaces and homes
+title4: Perfectly suited both for public spaces and home use.
-text4: "**Simple presentation**\nThe Jellyfish is available for Oculus Quest and HTC Vive and shown as a standing, still position in an private or public exhibition space. \n\n\n**The “choir” multi-user presentation**\nA presentation with several visitors singing in the same space is a desirable possibility ; each one singing in a strange virtual choir, harmonizing with virtual non-human entities. \n\nA large scale art installation is being planned for production,\nwhich feature a large scale projection surrounding headsets."
+text4: "**Simple presentation**\nThe Jellyfish is available for Oculus Quest and HTC Vive.
+It can also be shown in a private or public exhibition space as a continuous projection.\n\n\n**The “choir” multi-user presentation**\nA presentation with several visitors singing in the same space is a desirable possibility ; each one singing in a strange virtual choir, harmonizing with virtual non-human entities. \n\nA large-scale art installation is planned for production, featuring oversized, wraparound projection and walk-up-and-use headsets."
 image5: "/uploads/screen-jelly3.jpg"
-quote: The best thing I have ever heard in my life so good so good so goood I thought I was really there...
+quote: The best thing I have ever heard in my life! so good so good so goood -- I thought I was really there...
 quoteauthor: Melodie Mousset / head of her body
 booking: fabbula
 role1: Co-director